 "Who you gonna get to riff those tracks?Years after Mystery Science Theater 3000 went off the air, show head writer/star/novelist Mike Nelson decided to try making money off of the franchise that made him famous via bringing back the whole concept of riffing on bad movies — but with a twist.
 Using the format of a podcast, Nelson now riffs on big budget blockbusters that studios would never ever let people like Mike make fun of.
 Hence RiffTrax was born.RiffTrax is a website where you can buy (for $3-5 a file) audio MP3s of Mike Nelson (and occasionally others) making fun of big budget blockbusters such as Batman & Robin and the Star Wars Prequel Trilogy.
 Of course, you need to actually own or rent copies of the movies too, since the audio file only contains Mike's witty commentary on the films.
 (RiffTrax also releases riffs of educational shorts from the public domain, along with the occasional public domain feature; these include video files.)Synchronizing the video to the riff is explained on the website in detail.
 There are generally two ways to go about it: either use the special Windows software to synchronize the riff with your DVD, or play the MP3 and DVD separately with whatever you have on hand.
 Throughout the riff, a robotic voice called Disembaudio, visually depicted as a robotic toaster as seen in the Trope Image, recites lines from the DVD for reference.
 If the DVD and Disembaudio say the line simultaneously, you're in sync.
 Otherwise, pause whichever one is ahead.Since starting RiffTrax, Mike Nelson has been joined by several ex-MST3K loyalists (most notably Kevin Murphy and Bill Corbett, aka the second voices of Tom Servo and Crow) in his business.
 Guest stars such as Neil Patrick Harris, Chad Vader, "Weird Al" Yankovic, and Rich "Lowtax" Kyanka have also appeared.
 Disembaudio will also chime in now and then to crack a joke.
 Users are also allowed to send in their riffs; RiffTrax then sells them and shares the money with the users.
 This program is called iRiffs.
 Some notable iRiffs include Doug Walker and his brother Rob riffing Batman Forever.The concept was preceded by a brief series called "The Film Crew", in which Mike, Kevin, and Bill played themselves and were part of a Framing Device similar to MST3K, but much more mundane: they were working in the industry and tasked by their boss, Bob Honcho, to provide commentary on bad movies.
-A combination of Jim Mallon (owner of the Mystery Science Theater 3000 franchise) delaying release alongside MST3K DVDs and budget costs in comparison to RiffTrax torpedoed that project, but RiffTrax lives on and has even inspired original show host and series creator Joel Hodgson to get in on the act and create his own spin-off, Cinematic Titanic.
-Two of Titanic's riffers, Mary Joel Pehl and Bridget Nelson, recently began riffing shorts for Rifftrax.The site can be found here.
+A combination of Jim Mallon (owner of the Mystery Science Theater 3000 franchise) delaying release alongside MST3K DVDs and budget costs in comparison to RiffTrax torpedoed that project, but RiffTrax lives on and even inspired original MST3K host and series creator Joel Hodgson to get in on the act and create his own spin-off, Cinematic Titanic.
+Two of Titanic's riffers, Mary Joel Pehl and Bridget Jones Nelson, recently began riffing shorts for Rifftrax.The site can be found here.
 RiffTrax also started Kickstarter drives, first for Twilight; while they didn't succeed in getting the rights to Twilightnote , they snagged the 1997 sci-fi movie, Starship Troopers.
 Another Kickstarter was successful enough to not only pick up Godzilla (1998), but also reached the crew's stretch goal of getting Anaconda.
 A third one garnered enough funds to create "The Crappening", netting four terrible movies to riff, including a redo of the infamous The Room.On April 1, 2014 the RiffTrax crew held a special on National Geographic channel, where they riffed on classic Nat Geo programming.
 Titled "Total Riff Off", this was the trio's first appearance on cable TV in over 15 years since the cancellation of MST3K.
 The Nat Geo special was later released as a video-on-demand title on the website.
 Another ran in December 2014.On March 8, 2016 a Kickstarter project was announced for a live show to commemorate RiffTrax' tenth anniversary.
-The show, to be held in Minneapolis in June, will be highlighted by an MST3K reunion, with Nelson, Murphy, and Corbett joined by fellow alumni Joel Hodgson, Trace Beaulieu, Frank Conniff, Mary Jo Pehl, and Bridget Jones Nelson (and new MST3K reboot host Jonah Ray) for a night of shorts-riffing.
-The Kickstarter drive, which will fund a live riff of MST3K favorite Time Chasers as well as the reunion show, took just four days to meet its base goal.
+The show, held in Minneapolis on June 28, was highlighted by an MST3K reunion, with Nelson, Murphy, and Corbett joined by fellow alumni Joel Hodgson, Trace Beaulieu, Frank Conniff, Mary Jo Pehl, and Bridget Jones Nelson (and new MST3K host Jonah Ray) for a night of shorts-riffing.
+The Kickstarter drive, which funded a live riff of MST3K favorite Time Chasers in May as well as the reunion show, took just four days to meet its base goal.

 (I don't ever pick tracks where the riffs are missin'!)